komal-agarwal5/IIC/README.md

 # IIC - TMSL Website

-Created by a team named WEBSMITH under the supervision of Komal Aggarwal.
+Created by a team named WEBSMITH under the supervision of Komal Agarwal.

 ## Viewing the website -

-U can download the project in .zip and extract and open the index.html or simply u can go to <a href="https://iic-tmsl-websmith.vercel.app/">iic-tmsl.com</a> to spend less time.
+You can download the project in .zip and extract and open the index.html or simply u can go to <a href="https://iic-tmsl-websmith.vercel.app/">iic-tmsl.com</a> to spend less time.

 ## For a contest -